 The FDA reported that the SynchroMed II Pump is being recalled by Medtronic because of a software problem that might cause the unintentional delivery of drugs via a priming bolus procedure that is being used to deliver large medication doses quickly from the device to the spine of the patient.

 During that time, patients might also unintentionally receive the drug at a high infusion rate within the cerebrospinal fluid which is followed by a reduced drug delivery period following the priming bolus.
 That can result in either a drug underdose or overdose which may result in serious adverse health consequences, including death, coma, or respiratory depression.
+If you or a loved one are facing any of these side effects because of the Medtronic Pain Pump, a skilled attorney in Atlanta could help you file your claim for damages.

 How Do Problems With The SynchroMed II Arise?